gamblevore/speedie/Documentation/Perry.md

 # Perry - The IDE for Speedie

-Perry is an IDE, that means it does all  of the things that help you to write good code in.
-Or it will do anyhow as I have some good features in mind.
+Perry is an IDE, that means it aims to do all the things that help you write good code.

 Perry is designed with minimalism in mind.
 That is... it purposefully DOESN'T blast your eyes with all sorts of clutter and details.